Module 7: Investigating corruption in project procurement

 • there is a general lack of transparency in the infrastructure sector which makes facts and comparable data hard to establish.

-It is difficult for investigators to:
+It can be difficult for investigators to:

 • establish company ownership (due to concealed ownership structures and lack of public records)